bbakaryb/DayOff/README.md

 ## 🛠 Usage
 Once installed:
-- Add the DayOff invocable method to your Salesforce Flows.
+- Add the GET France Holidays invocable method to your Salesforce Flows.
 - Pass a DateTime and a Zone as input.